The Countryman SE ALL4 is an electric version of the Mini Countryman SUV.

 The Mini Countryman SUV is redesigned for the 2025 model year, and as before, it shares its platform with the BMW X1.

-There is also a fully electric version, called the SE ALL4, with an EPA-estimated 212 miles of electric range, which is short by today's standards.
+There is also a fully electric version, called the SE ALL4 with 212 miles of electric range, which is short by today's standards.

-The EV eliminates the drivability quirks of the gas version with smooth, effortless getaways.
+The EV eliminates the drivability quirks of the gas version with smooth, effortless getaway.

-Ride comfort in the SE is a bit better due to the additional 800 pounds over the gas version.
+Ride comfort is a bit better due to the added 800 pounds plus of the EV.

 Home charging is helped by an 11 kW on-board charger that can pump about 30 miles of range per hour.